sgn/resume/_posts/2019-11-11-encoding-madness.md

 UTF-8
 -----

-- This is the only encoding that works.
+- The encoding that works.

 - But, people have a lot of legacy to support.
 Moving to utf-8 may break their system (looking at you, Windows).